Our no-knead bread with halloumi, mint and orange has a crispy crust and a perfect crumb flavoured with cheese, herbs and citrus

 Speaking of pots, you want to select a pot which is neither too large nor too small.
 In fact, if you have a pot which is about the same size as the bowl you have used to allow your dough to rise in, that is ideal.
 If your pot is too big, your dough will spread out and your bread will be a little flatter than it needs to be.

 We like to line the pot with parchment paper when making no-knead bread that contains cheese.
 This makes clean-up easy and melted cheese less of a problem.
 But, you have to be super careful not to burn yourself when placing your parchment paper into the pot which has already been heated through (as described in the recipe).
-We have tried placing the parchment paper into the pot before it first goes in the oven and have found that this causes the parchment paper to burn in places, which then can ruin your bread.
+We have tried placing the parchment paper into the pot before it first goes in the oven and have found that this causes the parchment paper to burn in places, which then can ruin your bread so we don’t recommend it.

 In Jim Lahey’s book My Bread, he suggests using bread flour for his recipes.
 We used to do that, until one day when we had run out of bread flour and were feeling quite rebellious.
 Instead of going bread-less, we opted to use all purpose flour (which incidentally, is usually less expensive than bread flour) to make one of his recipes.
 The result…perfectly fine.
-So, in the recipe which follows, if you want to use bread flour, go ahead but we usually use all-purpose flour.
+So, in the recipe which follows, if you want to use bread flour, go ahead.
+If all you have is all-purpose flour, go ahead anyways.

-When you remove the bread from the oven and place it on a cooling rack, take a listen.
+When you remove the no-knead bread with halloumi, mint and orange from the oven and place it on a cooling rack, take a listen.
 As described by Lahey, you can hear the bread “singing”.
 It is really a glorious sound, a kind of crackling which occurs when steam escapes from the bread.
 The sound of delicious things to come.

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, we may receive a commission at no extra charge to you.